Did you know that Nature Hills Nursery offers more types of ornamental Magnolia trees than anyone else?

 Selecting a Magnolia Tree

-Magnolias can be either evergreen, where they'll hold their leaves all winter, or deciduous with an annual leaf drop.
-The large leaves are easy to pick up.
+Magnolias can be either evergreen or deciduous.
+Evergreen magnolia trees hold their leaves all winter, while deciduous Magnolias have an annual leaf drop.
+The textured, large leaves are easy to pick up.

-No matter how large or small your lot is, or where you live, chances are there is a Magnolia variety that will work for you.
+No matter how large or small your lot or where you live, chances are there is a Magnolia variety that will work for you.
 Site it correctly, so it has room to spread out.
 You won't want to have to prune this plant for size control and risk losing the weighty, showy, glamorous flowers.

-Large, Broad-leaved Evergreen Magnolias are Handsome Shade Trees
+Evergreen Magnolias are Handsome Shade Trees

 Known throughout the South, Magnolia grandiflora is commemorated as the state tree of Louisiana and Mississippi.
-If you want to make a real statement in your landscape, look at the 'Green Giant' and 'D.D.
+If you want to make a real statement in your landscape, look at the Green Giant and D.D.
 Blanchard.

-Magnolia grandiflora's root systems are too aggressive for use as a street tree.
+Large Magnolia grandiflora's root systems are too aggressive for use as a street tree.
 They provide shade and make it a bit challenging for grass to grow underneath.

 What a gift to give your family and neighborhood as they bloom during the shift from spring to summer.
-The leathery, evergreen leaves will give welcome shade in summer, and provide visual interest all year.
+The leathery, evergreen leaves will give welcome shade in summer, and provide visual interest all year long.

 Growing a Magnolia in a cold climate?
 When Nature grants you a great Magnolia spring, you'll be absolutely thrilled.